thisisjofrank/game-tutorial-stage-1/README.md

 - ✅ Implemented static file serving
 - ✅ Built a simple API endpoint
 - ✅ Established project structure for future stages

+## Next steps

+You can now proceed to
+[Stage 2](https://github.com/thisisjofrank/game-tutorial-stage-2), where we will add a canvas element to the landing page and lay the foundations for our game architecture.